Popseli/Flower-Type-Image-Classification-with-Transfer-Learning/README.md

-# Multiclass-Image-Classification-with-Transfer-Learning
+# Project Overview
-XXXXXXXXX This project evaluates and compares the prediction performances of various state of art pre-trained image classification models to classify 5 types of flowers.
+The aim of this project is to evaluate and compare the prediction performances of various state of art pre-trained image classification models in classifying 5 types of flowers.
-The pre-trained models used in this projects are
+The state of art pre-trained models used in this project are InceptionResNetV2, VGG16, MobileNetV2 and ResNet50V2.
+The dataset used in this project was obtained from Kaggle.
+It consists of 5000 images of flowers categorized as Orchid, Sunflower, Tulip, Lotus and Lilly.
+Each category has 1000 images.
+Here is the Github link to the code file of the project.
+# Methodology
+We first implement our own basic CNN model, consisting of 2 convolution layers and one dense layer, as a baseline model.
+Then the 4 pre-trained models were implemented whereby the base layers were frozen from training, thus, adapting their original weights downloaded from their sources.
+In this way, we use the base layers as feature extractors.
+We then customize and train their classification layers to adapt to the 5 classes of flowers of our dataset.
+Finally, we compare the performance results of our baseline model and of all 4 pre-trained models.
+Given the moderate size of the training dataset, we automatically apply image augmentation techniques to increase the size in real time when training each model.
+Also, we implemented an early stopping technique to automatically determine the precise number of training epochs to prevent overfitting.
+# Summary of Prediction Results